creatissimo/otto-market-api/docs/Api/AvailabilityV1Api.md

 availabilityV1GetAvailableQuantities($authorization, $limit, $page, $cursor): \OpenAPI\Client\Model\AvailableQuantityResponseAvailabilityV1
 ```

-get quantities from a partner (up to 200 per request).
+Get quantities from a partner (up to 200 per request)

 Retrieve available quantities sorted by sku name in ascending.The maximum number of returned quantities is limited to 200.